Curriculum

 • Level 19-25: Semantic categories organized by subject-matter.
 Starting from common categories like animals and food, the lessons progress to more specialized categories like economics, politics, astronomy, and medicine.

 After a sufficient number of spelling patterns have been introduced, the next stage introduces texts of various types in ordering level of difficulty.
 The texts are varied across types (news, articles, fiction, poetry, essays), subjects (history, economics, philosophy), regions, eras, and more.
 Texts are annotated to carefully introduce background knowledge needed for comprehension.
 By the end of the levels, students will be reading college-level material and beyond.
-This stage includes only reading lessons.

 Tasks Outside the Program's Scope🔗